jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task4.md

 Let us have a look at the declaration of the `Scene` class.
 This class is pretty packed — it includes both regular and virtual methods as well as some data fields.
-For the details on the meaning of these class' methods, we refer to their documentation.
+For the details on the meaning of these methods, we refer to their documentation.

-What is more interesting — the `Scene` class groups its members into three sections:
-`public`, `protected`, and `private`.
+The `Scene` class groups its members into three sections: `public`, `protected`, and `private`.
 Let us finally decipher their meaning!

 With the help of these _visibility modifiers_,